MatthewCS/brainfuck-cpp/README.md

 To run the program, use the command `./main <path to brainfuck program>`.

 I'd like to make some changes to this project at a later date.
-For example, what if we wanted to print an integer rather than an ASCII value?
+For example, what if we wanted to print an integer rather than its corresponding ASCII character?

 # NOTES
 - The hello.b sample program was lifted from here: `https://fatiherikli.github.io/brainfuck-visualizer/` This is a really neat tool, and I encourage you to try it!